overblog/ActiveMqBundle/README.md

 OverblogActiveMqBundle
 ======================

-ActiveMQ Bundle for the Symfony2 web framework
+ActiveMQ Bundle for the Symfony web framework